 It takes 6-9 months after infection for titers to begin to drop.
 Antibodies against Ehrlichia canis and Ehrlichia ewingii will cross-react so it is not easy to determine which organism a dog has been exposed to.

 Recently PCR testing for the actual presence of Ehrlichia DNA has become available.
 Commonly a laboratory will offer a "tick panel" which uses PCR testing to screen for a group of classic tick-borne diseases.
 PCR testing remains positive for several weeks after infection has cleared as PCR testing does not distinguish between live and dead organisms.
 It takes time to clear dead organisms from the body.

 Doxycycline is probably the most effective against Ehrlichia (and any other intracellular blood parasite for that matter).
 Expect at least a month of treatment to be needed.
 Response is initially rapid (improvement is notable in the first few days).
 Dogs in the acute or subclinical stage at the time of treatment can be expected to achieve a cure.
 A common protocol involves 28 days on doxycycline and a PCR test 2 weeks post-treatment.
-If the test is negative then another final PCR test is done in 2 months.
-If the post-treatment test is positive, another 28 days of doxycycline is used and a 2 week post-treatment PCR is repeated.
+If this PCR test is negative, then another final PCR test is done in 2 months.
+If this PCR test is positive, another 28 days of doxycycline is used and a 2 week post-treatment PCR test is repeated as before.
 If this second post-treatment PCR test is still positive, another medication (such as chloramphenicol or imidocarb) should be used.

 If immune-mediated secondary reactions to the Ehrlichia are a problem (such as immune-mediated arthritis, or immune-mediated platelet loss) corticosteroids such as prednisone can be used to palliate the situation while the antibiotics are starting to work.